Austria blocking EU sanctions on Belarus banks

 But the Austrian foreign ministry did issue a statement to this website.

-"Sanctions should also cover the financial sector, Austria advocates in this respect a ban on securities trading and money-market instruments, which would represent a drastic measure," it said.
+"Sanctions should also cover the financial sector.
+Austria advocates in this respect a ban on securities trading and money-market instruments, which would represent a drastic measure," it said.

 "It is of high importance for Austria that financial sanctions do not target the population of Belarus," it added.

-"It is in our common interest that Belarus is not pushed even further into the sphere of influence of Russia," it also said.
+"It is in our common interest that Belarus is not pushed even further into the sphere of influence of Russia," it said.

-The new economic sanctions are also going to hit Belarus' oil, fertiliser, and cigarette industries and are meant to be ready before the summer recess.
+The new economic sanctions are also going to hit Belarus' oil, fertiliser, and cigarette industries and are meant to be ready before the EU institutions' summer recess.

 They are likely to be mirrored by Canada, the UK, and the US, which are in close talks with the EU.

-And Europe is also preparing to blacklist another 78 Belarusian regime cronies and eight regime-linked firms next week.
+And Europe is preparing to blacklist another 78 Belarusian regime cronies and eight regime-linked firms next week.

 The moves come after Belarus hijacked a passenger plane flying from Greece to Lithuania to kidnap an opposition activist.